megnergit/Traveling_Salesman_Problem_T1/README.md

 ```

 This amounts to reverse the segment `B-D`, and reconnect the segment
 'D-B' to `A` and `C` again.
-The techque is also called '2-opt'.
+The technique is also called '2-opt'.

 ##### Other Techniques

-Opmization techniques are the quintessence/essence of TSP.
+Optimization techniques are the quintessence/essence of TSP.
 There are
-numbers of alghorisms that are well studied.
+numbers of algorithms that are well studied.

   (+ 3-opt)
   (+ or-1-opt, or-2-opt)
-  (+ Divide and Conqure)
+  (+ Divide and Conquer)
-  (+ Simulated Anealing)
+  (+ Simulated Annealing)
   (+ Genetic Algorithm)
-  (+ Ant Colony Optmization)
+  (+ Ant Colony Optimization)

-#### Off-the-shelf Opmiziation Package
+#### Off-the-shelf Optimization Package

 Other choices may be Pulp, MIP, etc.